 As is shown in Table IV-1, the County has adequate sites to accommodate the RHNA for the moderate and above moderate income levels.
-For lower income units, including extremely low, very low, and low incomes, the County has a development remaining need to accommodateof 91-115 Multi Family lower income units as established by Government Code Section 65583.2(c)(3)(B)(iii).
+For lower income units, including extremely low, very low, and low incomes, the County has a remaining need to accommodate 115 lower income units as established by Government Code Section 65583.2(c)(3)(B)(iii).

-The combined capacity of the Inventory of Residential Ssites identified to accommodate the RHNA for all income levels is 224-229 units..
+The combined capacity of the Inventory of Residential Sites, Opportunity Sites, Approved and Permitted Projects, and ADUs identified to accommodate the RHNA for all income levels is 561 units.
 As shown in Table IV-1, the County has a surplus of sites and excess capacity for moderate and above moderate income levels.
 It should be noted that higher density categories included Multiple Family Residential were considered to accommodate lower income groups, however within Glenn County a large share of the development applications for single family residential uses are for manufactured homes.
 Approximately 60% of recent building applications for single family residential are for manufactured homes that are generally more affordable by design and may also accommodate lower income groups.
 Thus, the share of affordable housing in the following table underscores the important role the Single Family Residential zone has in housing lower income groups throughout the county.
-In addition to the listed sites, the vast majority of the county outside of the SOIs and ULLs of the cities and community areas has additional capacity for residential development as residential dwellings and second dwellings, but was not included as part of this analysis.
-Agricultural parcels, Rural Residential and other land uses accommodated by the General Plans Land Use Map allow residential uses by right.
+In addition to the listed sites, the vast majority of the county outside of the SOIs and ULLs of the cities and community areas has additional capacity for residential and other land uses accommodated by the General Plans Land Use Map allow residential uses by right.
 Therefore, this is consider an extremely conservative count that focuses only within the more developed portions of the county.
 Additionally, ADUs which can provide additional housing options for low income as well as elderly individuals are allowed on residential sites, but are not largely considered as part of the analysis.